All Episodes

 Okay, I looked at it.

-Picking the cowboys straight up.
+Picking the Cowboys straight up.

-I hope I hope that makes you feel better.
+I hope that makes you feel better.

 Yeah.

-The uh the person to whom we are going to personally deliver the tea.
+We have the latest sweepstakes winner, 2F by T, the person to whom we are going to personally deliver the tea.

 Yes.